Auspicus/humansofnosara/content/human/rebecca-schmidt.md

   "draft": true
 }
 <p>
-I came to Nosara by chance.
+I came to Nosara by "chance".
 I won a ticket to Costa Rica in a contest draw back in Canada.
 A few of my friends and I came a week early to check out the beaches, driving up and down the coast, and we actually came across Nosara by accident.
 But as soon as I saw it I knew this was a place I could live.
 I felt a profound sense of being home.
 Nosara was just full of beauty.
 I was captured by the stunning landscapes and beaches.
 I felt in my heart that it was my calling to come back.
 </p>
 <p>
 After returning to Nosara to live here in 2012, I started my 200 hour yoga teacher training and began peeling back the layers of myself.
 I had no idea that when I got here I would be taken on a deep healing spiritual journey that would unravel some deep truths about my past.
 I discovered a repressed childhood trauma that I had buried in my subconscious.
 This intense realization triggered post traumatic stress disorder causing me to feel lost.